Honors Projects: Honors 495

 At the end of the Honors 495 semester, you will meet with your Honors advisor and look at your progress.
 If your advisor determines that you are on track to complete the project in the next semester, they will give you a grade of "G." This grade will change to match your final grade for Honors 496 once you complete the project.

-If it is too late to withdraw from the course, your Honors advisor will submit this form [Office] to change the Honors 495 designation to an appropriate alternative, such as independent study.
+If it is too late to withdraw from the course, your Honors advisor will submit a form (Converting Honors to Independent Study) to change the Honors 495 designation to an appropriate alternative, such as independent study.
 The Charles Center will then take care of making the change in your registration.